 - Digital potentiometers

-- For the potentiometer to change the resistance in circuitry rotary knob is used.
-There are three pinouts are configured on the potentiometer.
+- For the potentiometer to change the resistance in circuitry, a rotary knob is used.
+There are three pinouts configured on the potentiometer.

-- Among the 2 pins configured on the outer side, their resistive element exists used for resistance changes.
+- Among the 2 pins configured on the outer side, their resistive element exists and is used for resistance changes.

 - A central pinout is used as a wiper.
 This wiper is configured among the 2 endpoints.

-- Ponts can be moved to the connection resistive elements by operating the shaft of the potentiometer
+- Points can be moved to the connection resistive elements by operating the shaft of the potentiometer.

-- If we move the wiper or slider to the left side decrement in the resistance among the central pins and left-positioned pin.
-So resistance among the central pin and right pinout increases when the slider moves to left
+- If we move the wiper or slider to the left side, decrement in the resistance among the central pins and left-positioned pin.
+So resistance between the central pin and right pinout increases when the slider moves to the left.

 POTENTIOMETERS as VOLTAGE DIVIDERS